 Overwatering is a typical cause of root rot.
 If left untreated, the disease impairs the root’s capacity to absorb water and other critical nutrients, causing your plant to dry out.

 The soggy conditions prohibit roots from absorbing all of the oxygen they need to survive.

-The roots die, and the plant loses its vitality, causing a foul odor.
+The roots die, and the plant loses vitality, causing a foul odor.

 On the other hand, softening roots makes them more vulnerable to soil fungus, which is another cause of root rot.

-Pythium, Phytophthora, Rhizoctonia, and Fusarium are some of the more well-known fungi that grow in moist conditions and cause root rot.
+Pythium, Phytophthora, Rhizoctonia, and Fusarium are well-known fungi that grow in moist conditions and cause root rot.

 3. Wilting of the Leaves

 When your Monstera cannot absorb oxygen and water due to overwatering, it may show signs of distress.